rapka/polemics-md/openai-board-ea.md

 ![chart of Effective Ventures Foundations' structure](images/openai-board-ea/evf-structure.png)
 >A diagram showing the structure of Effective Ventures as of January 2023.

-The new project that is still called CEA runs the Effective Altruism Forum, which is where the name change announcement was posted.
+The new group that retains the CEA name runs the Effective Altruism Forum, which is where the name change announcement was posted.
 As part of this [announcement](https://forum.effectivealtruism.org/posts/GoWNiPbrEb6NHD3MF/announcing-interim-ceos-of-evf), EVF's statement said the following:
 > In response to the new challenges from FTX, **the boards became much more involved in the day-to-day operations of the charities**.
 But it’s not ideal to have boards playing the role of executives, so the boards have now also appointed Interim CEOs to each charity.

 As a member of one of these boards, McCauley was presumably one of the people who temporarily took on more day to day responsibilities in running one of the largest effective altruist charities.